 There are some things that stick out to me from my early days.
 It wasn’t a time of plenty.
 I recall my mother, who worked as a secretary, taking us to wait in food lines where we were handed tickets.
 These magical tickets were used to get the limited amount of meat that the butcher got that day.
 Christmas which stuck out to me as a kid wasn’t a time of plenty either as presents were often just some Oranges and a new pair of socks.

-Don’t these bad boys look appealing?
-Look at that uniform design and depressing soviet bloc color palette.
+It was a uniform design and depressing soviet bloc color palette.
 I wish I had some pictures of the inside because it was just as impressive.

 We were on the 9th floor of one of these tall apartments.
 There was no air conditioning although I think there might have been an elevator.
 Yes, we were THAT spoiled.
 I can’t claim that as a fact as I recall climbing up stairs quite often.
 Perhaps that was because because the elevator was often broken.
 Communism doesn’t necessarily bring top notch quality.